maevelehi/1800_202530_BBY09/README.md

 - Chapter Capacity: Each topic is restricted to a maximum of 10 chapters, which may not be sufficient for subjects with extensive curricula.
 - Fixed Subject Offerings: The app currently only supports six predefined subjects for the current semester, limiting its immediate usability for students in other disciplines or academic terms.
+- The flip button doesn't actually produce the desired effect.

 ### Future Work